Marco Wittmann: DTM career (2012–present)

-GT career (2021—)
+GT career (2021–present)

 When the DTM moved to adopt the GT3 ruleset ahead of the 2021 campaign, Wittmann went on the move as well, leaving RMG to join Walkenhorst Motorsport.
 Despite being the team's only driver, Wittmann found himself fourth in the standings after the first half of the season, finishing every race inside the top eight and winning at Zolder.
 He then started from pole at the Red Bull Ring but narrowly lost victory to Liam Lawson, though he bounced back by taking a victory at Assen and inheriting third place on Sunday after a technical issue for Daniel Juncadella.
 However, two non-scores at Hockenheim virtually eliminated the German from the title fight and he ended the year fourth overall.
 Meanwhile, Wittmann would also score his maiden podium at the 24 Hours of Nürburgring, finishing second for Rowe Racing alongside Martin Tomczyk, Sheldon van der Linde, and Connor De Phillippi.

 Once again driving for Walkenhorst, Wittmann suffered a less fruitful 2022 season.
 A number of retirements in the first half of the year set him back, and he had only scored one podium going into the final round at Hockenheim.
 There, Wittmann finished third on Saturday before battling past René Rast on Sunday, eventually taking a dominating win to take himself up to eighth place in the standings.

 2023 saw Wittmann's most diverse schedule yet.
 Not only would he be racing in the DTM at Project 1, but he would partner Nick Yelloly and Philipp Eng at ROWE Racing in the GT World Challenge Europe Endurance Cup.
 In addition, he became BMW's third driver for the three endurance events of the IMSA SportsCar Championship, driving the BMW M Hybrid V8 in the new GTP class alongside Eng and Augusto Farfus.
 The year bore little fruit in the DTM, as Wittmann and the soon-to-be-bankrupt team failed to score a podium and finished 13th in the drivers' championship.
 In the GTWC Endurance Cup meanwhile, the ROWE trio won the season opener at Monza and came out on top at the prestigious 24 Hours of Spa.
 They fell behind the AKKodis ASP Team following a weak end to the campaign, taking home the runner-up spot overall.
-Finally, the three IMSA endurance events did not yield much success, as the #24 BMW scored a best result of sixth at Daytona.
+Finally, the three IMSA endurance events did not yield much success, as the No. 24 BMW scored a best result of sixth at Daytona.